DBIS-Legal-LLMs/GRIPL-v2_with_sql_llm/README.md

 See [gripl/gripl-frontend/README.md](gripl/gripl-frontend/README.md) for instructions on running the frontend locally.

+See [gripl/gripl-sql-llm/README.md](gripl/gripl-sql-llm/README.md) for prerequisites before using this service.

 The RAG service can be run locally by installing the dependencies from `gripl/gripl-rag/requirements.txt` and starting it with `uvicorn app.main:app --reload --port 8081` from the `gripl/gripl-rag` directory.
 It requires a running Neo4j instance, which can be started with Docker (see `docker-compose.yml`).
 This is the same requirements file used by the Docker image.
 Note that on Linux, the system libraries `libgl1` and `libglib2.0-0` are additionally required by PyMuPDF / LightRAG (the Docker image installs them automatically; on Windows they are bundled with the pip wheels).

 Local development requires a running PostgreSQL database.
 The simplest option is to start a fresh instance with Docker and set the backend’s database connection via environment variables.
 On startup, the backend will automatically create any missing tables.